OSGeo/OSGeoLive-doc/en/quickstart/openlayers_quickstart.rst

 This Quick Start describes some basic steps required to start working with OpenLayers3: creating a basic map, adding raster and vector layers and styling features.

-OpenLayers3 is a light-weight mapping library for web and mobile clients which users modern browser technologies, such as HTML5, WebGL and CSS3.
+OpenLayers3 is a light-weight mapping library for web and mobile clients which uses modern browser technologies, such as HTML5, WebGL and CSS3.

 .. contents:: Contents